radub/carriole/README.md

 vm-pp
 =====
 A bare bones LAMP VM spinup.
+It uses Vagrant, VirtualBox and Puppet.

 ## Step-by-step guide